tensorpack/tensorpack/README.md

 	+	Speed comes for free with tensorpack -- it uses TensorFlow in the __efficient way__ with no extra overhead.
 	  On different CNNs, it runs training [1.2~5x faster](https://github.com/tensorpack/benchmarks/tree/master/other-wrappers) than the equivalent Keras code.

-	+ Data-parallel multi-GPU training is off-the-shelf to use.
+	+ Data-parallel multi-GPU/distributed training is off-the-shelf to use with one line of code.
 It scales as well as Google's [official benchmark](https://www.tensorflow.org/performance/benchmarks).

-	+ Distributed data-parallel training is also supported and scales well.
-See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for more benchmark scripts.
+	+ See [tensorpack/benchmarks](https://github.com/tensorpack/benchmarks) for more benchmark scripts.

 2. Focus on __large datasets__.
 	+ It's unnecessary to read/preprocess data with a new language called TF.
 		Tensorpack helps you load large datasets (e.g. ImageNet) in __pure Python__ with autoparallelization.

 3. It's not a model wrapper.
 	+ There are too many symbolic function wrappers in the world.
 Tensorpack includes only a few common models.
 	  But you can use any symbolic function library inside tensorpack, including tf.layers/Keras/slim/tflearn/tensorlayer/....

 See [tutorials](http://tensorpack.readthedocs.io/tutorial/index.html#user-tutorials) to know more about these features.